Assessment Information

 IMPORTANT INFORMATION

-1. Book your assessment online, or contact us if you prefer by phone or email.
+Book your assessment online, or contact us if you prefer by phone or email.

-4. Make sure the person being assessed has had a vision test within the last two years.
+IMPORTANT: To ensure that results are valid, make sure the person being assessed has had a vision test within the last two years.

 EXTRA INFORMATION